Content on this page was generated by AI and has not been manually reviewed.

 • Always test with a DNS leak test after configuring the VPN.
 If leaks show, enable DNS leak protection on the edge device or adjust DNS settings to use your VPN provider’s resolvers.

-• IP leaks on mobile or dynamic networks
+• IP leaks on mobile or dynamic networks Urban vpn chrome plugin comprehensive guide to Chrome VPN extensions, setup, features, security, and performance 2026

 • If you’re on a roaming mobile connection, ensure the VPN remains active and that the device’s default route isn’t bypassing the VPN on network changes.

-• Incompatible firmware How to use vpn microsoft edge
+• Incompatible firmware

 • If your router can’t run the desired firmware or the VPN server features aren’t stable, consider a dedicated edge device like a Raspberry Pi or a small PC.